TobiasPankner/Letterboxd-to-IMDb/README.md

  - [IMDb](https://www.imdb.com/) account

 ## Run the script
- 1. Export your Letterboxd ratings ([How to](https://listy.is/help/how-to-export-letterboxd-watchlists-reviews/))
+ 1. Export your Letterboxd ratings and watchlist ([How to](https://listy.is/help/how-to-export-letterboxd-watchlists-reviews/))
  2. [Get the IMDb cookie](#getting-the-imdb-cookie) and save it as "cookie.txt" in the script folder
  2. Install dependencies: `pip install -r requirements.txt`
  3. Run letterboxd2imdb.py: `python letterboxd2imdb.py -f <YOUR ZIP FILE>.zip`